Why We Have Slumps And How To Get Out Of Them

 My Slump for the Past Few Months

 That was exactly what I had experienced for the past few months.
 Initially, my productivity declined in bits.
-I reacted by increasing the time I was spending on work, at times even pulling all-nighters.
+I responded by increasing the time I was spending on work, at times even pulling all-nighters.
 I thought that by spending more time, I would get more done.

 Not really.
 My productivity continued to decline, leading to an overall reduced output.